A Guide to the Eviction Process in Denver, Colorado

 A tenant has an obligation to abide by all terms of the lease.
 Such as paying rent on time, abiding by the rental policies, caring for the premises, and using the premises for rightful purposes.

-While most tenants you rent to in Colorado will often cooperate fully, some won’t.
-And when worse comes to worst, you may be left with no other option but to evict them.
+While most tenants a landlord rents to in Colorado will often cooperate fully, some won’t.
+And when worse comes to worst, the landlord may be left with no other option but to evict them.

-Colorado requires landlords to follow certain rules and regulations for a proper eviction.
-This process can take anywhere from two weeks to four months.
+Colorado landlords must follow certain rules and regulations for a proper eviction.
+This eviction process can take anywhere from two weeks to four months.
 The exact time will vary on the type of eviction, and whether or not a tenant puts up a fight against it.

-If you are considering evicting a tenant in Colorado, have one who has broken their lease, or simply want to refresh your knowledge as a landlord, here’s a basic overview of the Colorado eviction process.
+If you are considering evicting a tenant, have one who has broken their lease, or simply want to refresh your knowledge as a Colorado landlord, here’s a basic eviction process in Colorado.

 Colorado Eviction Notice

-This is the first step in the eviction process.
+This is the first step in eviction proceedings for landlords.
 The type of notice to serve and the process to follow depends on the ‘just cause’.
-A just cause is simply a legitimate reason for evicting a tenant, as you cannot evict a tenant for just any reason or take money from their security deposit instead of evicting them.
+A just cause is simply a legitimate reason for evicting a tenant, as the landlord cannot evict a tenant for just any reason or take money from their security deposit instead of evicting them.

 eviction notice denver colorado

-Allowable reasons for a tenant eviction in the state of Colorado include:
+Allowable reasons for landlords to perform tenant evictions in the state of Colorado include:

 • Nonpayment of rent